osmbe/osm-welcome-tool/README.md

 *Welcoming new OpenStreetMappers in Belgium*

 This is a platform to coordinate welcoming new mappers in Belgium.
-The source code is hackish, ugly and doesn't seem to follow *any* design principle, but it works.
+The source code is hackish, extremely ugly and doesn't seem to follow *any* design principle, but it works.
 Mostly.

 You can see a live instance for [Belgium](https://welcome.osm.be/).